pp33pant/original-work/README.md

 # original work

 In this repo, I just show some work I did in my PhD studies.
-I have excluded sensitive information for you to reference on.
+I have excluded sensitive information for you to refer to.